eXept Software AG Logo

 o fileIn

-file in from the receiver, i.e. read binary stored classes and/or objects.
+file in from the receiver, i.e. read chunks and evaluate them.

 positioning